that is Mourne Park

 Northern Ireland is fast becoming the destination of choice for both domestic and International tourists seeking recreation, history and of course craic!

-There are no major hotels within the Kingdom of Mourne, yet the area is key to tourism in Ireland, specifically earmarked to be promoted over the next 5 years, with the aim of making the Mournes the top destination in Northern Ireland.
-We are regularly contacted by couples wishing to get married in Mourne Park and have no doubt that weddings would become big business.
+Mourne Park Hotel, now with full planning approval, is on course to be the first major hotel development within the Kingdom of Mourne, an area key to tourism in Ireland, specifically earmarked to be promoted over the next five years with the aim of making the Mournes the top destination in Northern Ireland.

 The house is approached off the coast road through wrought iron gates up a beech and oak avenued drive with the Whitewater River adjacent to the boundary on the west side of the Estate.
-The drive leads up to the striking west facade with a large gravelled parking area centred on magnificent chestnut trees.
-Mourne Park is remarkable not only for its presence and history but its lovely arboretum and specimen trees laid out around the formal lawns and parkland running down to the lake.
+The drive leads up to the striking west facade.
+Mourne Park is remarkable for its presence, history and arboretum, with specimen trees laid out around the formal lawns and parkland running down to the lake.
 The property is ring fenced by the coast road to the south and the Championship golf course to the East.
 The Whitewater River is adjacent to the boundary on the Western side and the mountain and forest fringe the northern boundary.

 Specimen trees include a North American Indian Bean tree, reputedly the largest monkey puzzle tree in Ireland, Ilex trees, a handkerchief tree (Dividia) and Macrophylla Beech.
-The Kilmorey statutary in the eastern garden depicts a semi naked 'Black Jack' the 2nd Earl.
+A statue of a semi naked 'Black Jack' the 2nd Earl of Kilmorey resides in the gardens.
 It is an enchanting peaceful place interspersed with ponds and quiet areas, laid out for both smell and colour.
-There is a swimming pool and a tennis court in the garden both in need of modernisation.